gruntjs/grunt-docs/Configuring-tasks.md

 ```

 ## Files
 Each multi task target may have one or more **src-dest** (source-destination) filepath mappings specified.
-The following formats are acceptible and will automatically be normalized into a format the task can process.
+The following formats are acceptable and will automatically be normalized into a format the task can process.

 Regardless of the format, both src and dest may contain [[template strings]].
 Additionally, please specify filepaths in the unix style, using `/` as a path separator, instead of `\`.